pielmach/thinkpad-notes/X230-T430-with-LTE-WWAN.md

             5. Run `cd atinout` to change into the newly created clone
             6. Run `make all` to compile the program
             7. There should now be a newly created executable with filename `atinout` in the same folder.
 If you want, run `ls -l` to check for it and verify the timestamp.
 4. Now we figure out which of the ttyUSB devices is the modem by sending just the `AT` command.
 You probably need to drop into a root shell using `sudo -s` first.
-Then run `echo 'AT' | atinout - /dev/ttyUSB0 -` and increment the last character until you get an `OK` response back.
-In my example this was ttyUSB3 and a succesfull response looks like this:
+Then run `echo 'AT' | ./atinout - /dev/ttyUSB0 -` and increment the last character until you get an `OK` response back.
+Note the `./` infront of `atinout` that (under Linux) means current directory.
+If you are not in the folder where you compiled `atinout`, you need to change the path accordingly.
+In my example the right ID was ttyUSB3 and a succesfull response looks like this:

-    > `[user@host] $ echo 'AT' | atinout - /dev/ttyUSB3 -`
+    > `[user@host] $ echo 'AT' | ./atinout - /dev/ttyUSB3 -`
     >
     > `OK`